jerpint/buster/README.md

 Once your local version of Buster is up and running, the next step is for you to be able to import your own data.
 We will be using the `stackoverflow.csv` file in the `buster/examples/` folder for this.
 This is the same data that was used to generate the demo app's embeddings.

 You will first ingest the documents to be ready for buster.
-In this example, we use Deeplake's vectore store, but you can always write your own custom `DocumentManager`:
+In this example, we use Deeplake's vector store, but you can always write your own custom `DocumentManager`:

 ```python